vvaldez/vran-playbooks/playbooks/openstack/README.md

 #### Template packs

-- [vran](templates/vran/README.md): Templates developed for use with VRAN proof of concept
+- **vran**: Templates developed for use with VRAN proof of concept
-- [vagrant-libvirt](templates/vagrant-libvirt/README.md): Templates that can be used for virtualized deployments using vagrant and libvirt.
+- **vagrant-libvirt**: Templates that can be used for virtualized deployments using vagrant and libvirt.

 ## User documentation